GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/constraints/index.md

 ## Event-level reports

-The following sections on click and view events list features and limitations to keep in mind.
+The following sections on click and view events describe features and limitations to keep in mind.

 ### Click (`navigation` source)